The Grocery Store Cheat Sheet: How to Always Pay Less Than Everyone Else

 PRO TIP: SHOP ON A TUESDAY OR WEDNESDAY

-Shopping at Sam’s Club on a Tuesday or Wednesday means fewer crowds, shorter checkout lines, and a more relaxed shopping experience compared to the weekend rush.
+There is little doubt that shopping at Sam’s Club on a Tuesday or Wednesday means fewer crowds, shorter checkout lines, and a more relaxed shopping experience compared to the weekend rush.

-Midweek shopping also increases your chances of finding fully stocked shelves, especially for high-demand items like fresh produce, meats, and popular household essentials.
+I’ve also found that midweek shopping also increases your chances of finding fully stocked shelves, especially for high-demand items like fresh produce, meats, and popular household essentials.

 Score a Club Membership for 50% Off